tpkn/dnd/README.md

 # DnD

-Another one wrapper for "drag and drop" action, one of the millions of similar.
+Another wrapper for "drag and drop" action, one of the millions of similar.
 Just pass by...

 ## Features
 1. Drag'n'drop